medavox/tuki-nuwa/text/new words.md

 wife | miwi mi 'my woman'
 husband | misi mi 'my man'
 jagged | hasa
-less | anything that can be said with 'less', can also be said with 'more' completely, fully | <full> <like-as-way>
+completely, fully | <full> <like-as-way>
 not at all | nata, <empty> <like-as-way> iron | mitalu <strong>, <metal> upaka